-The Company takes following criterias into consideration for the identification of default:
+The Company takes following criteria into consideration for the identification of default:

-- The receivable is overdue more than 90 days after considering lease invoice payment term defined by related laws (i.e. plus 60 days) - The customer is not able to pay at least one of the payables to the Company (cross default) - Having a negative intelligence and bad-record for the borrower in the market. - Deterioration of the creditworthiness of the borrower.
+- The receivable is overdue more than 90 days - The customer is not able to pay at least one of the payables to the Company (cross default) - Having a negative intelligence and bad-record for the borrower in the market. - Deterioration of the creditworthiness of the borrower.